slzhao/QC3/README.md

 	ok   source::makeReport
 	ok   source::vcfSummary

 Then you need to install the missing packages from [CPAN](http://www.cpan.org/).
+A program was also provided to make the package installation more convenient.

+	#if HTML::Template was missing
+	./install.modules HTML::Template

 <a name="irs"/>
 ## Install required software ##